Bitnagar/Guess-The-Number-Game/README.md

 ### USAGE

-Take all the code files and run them using live server in your system locally.
-Make changes in the code and test it locally and if you would like to add it to the game, then make a pull request.
+Take the code files and run them using live server in your system locally.
+Make changes in the code and test it locally.
+If you would like to add it to the game, then make a pull request.

 ## Contributing
-Take the code, run it and think about what can be editied and make your pull request to update the game.
+Take the code, run it and think about what can be edited and make your pull request to update the game.

 ## License